salesforcecli/plugin-packaging/messages/package_version_list.md

 # flags.branch.summary

-Use to filter the results to a specific branch
+Branch in your source control system used to filter the results; only package versions based on the specified branch are listed.

 # flags.packages.summary